Courage and Compassion

 The exhibition will be on view in the William A. + Loretta Barrett Keleher community history gallery.
 The Keleher Gallery offers community groups an opportunity to tell Albuquerque's history.
 Six-month rotating exhibitions encourage active community engagement in determining the content of the gallery.

-The exhibit includes a traveling component, funded in part by a grant from the National Park Service, by Go For Broke National Education Center (GFBNEC) in Los Angeles that features the history of Japanese Americans during WWII.
+The exhibit included a traveling component, funded in part by a grant from the National Park Service, by Go For Broke National Education Center (GFBNEC) in Los Angeles that features the history of Japanese Americans during WWII.
 Approximately 120,000 men, women, and children of Japanese ancestry living on the West Coast of the United States were rounded up and incarcerated in prison camps located throughout the West, Southwest, and Arkansas.

-Courage and Compassion explores the little-known stories of citizens and legal residents of Japanese ancestry whom the FBI targeted as “enemy aliens.”
+Courage and Compassion explored the little-known stories of citizens and legal residents of Japanese ancestry whom the FBI targeted as “enemy aliens.”
 Thousands were held without due process in Department of Justice and U.S. Army-run camps in Lordsburg, Santa Fe, Fort Stanton, and Old Raton Ranch.

 Images and personal objects loaned by descendants of prisoners and New Mexico’s Japanese American families tell the story of a turbulent time both inside and outside the barbed wire.
 Historically significant objects include a hand-carved toolbox and a wooden diorama made by Issei (first-generation Japanese Americans) incarcerated in Lordsburg; an original issue of the Lordsburg camp's mimeographed Japanese language newspaper; and New Mexico Department of Justice documents from the 1940s in which John Kaichiro Nakayama requested permission to travel from his home in Las Cruces to El Paso, Texas for medical treatment.